rdagger/micropython-ssd1322/README.md

 # MicroPython Display Driver for SSD1322 Grayscale OLED
 The library supports drawing lines, shapes, text, sprites and images.
 All code is documented and there are demo examples.
+Tested on 5.5 inch green OLED display SPI module with 256x64 resolution.

 Sample XGLCD fonts are included in the fonts folder.
 Additional fonts can generated from TTF fonts using a free utility called MikroElektronika [GLCD Font Creator](https://www.mikroe.com/glcd-font-creator).